jscode99/deepnetsoft-assignment/README.md

 Getting Started

+First, Clone the repo to your local and do npm install.

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev